Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 1. Compare lenders.
 Compare loan amounts, rates, terms and eligibility requirements to find an option you can afford with a lender that accepts your credit score.

 2. Get prequalified.
-Many lenders have an online prequalification process to determine if you qualify for a loan before applying and doing a hard credit check.
+Many lenders have an online prequalification process to determine if you qualify for a loan before you apply and commit to a hard credit check.

 3. Apply for the loan.
 Once prequalified, complete the loan application online or over the phone.
-Double-check the application for accuracy and correct any mistakes before submitting it.
+Double-check the application for accuracy and correct any mistakes before submitting.

 4. Upload required documents.
 Be prepared to provide proof of income, bank statements and a valid government ID.
 Some lenders may connect to your financial accounts directly to verify your information.